huang-junhong/WPR-SRGAN/README.md

 If you want implement by yourself, note follow details:

-* 1. Don't use big batch-size like 64.
+* 1. Don't use big batch-size like 64 in sythtic SISR task.
 Big batch-szie will make discriminator converge fast, it not a good property for WPR-SRGAN.
 You can use big HR-size to instead increas the batch-size.
 * 2.
 * 3.